 At one time, TIJ printing was limited to porous substrates such as non-glossy paper and cardboard.
 Now inks from manufacturers like Kao Collins solve the problem of printing on difficult substrates.
 The Kao Collins Sigma solvent ink prints on non-porous surfaces such as glossy paper, some metals, glass, flexible films, and ceramics.

-An excellent application for Sigma solvent ink is for printing on cardboard with a glossy surface.
+An excellent application for Swiss-compliant SIGMA solvent ink is for printing on cardboard with a glossy surface.

 The ink not only prints on more substrates, but it also has a decap time of 12 hours.